kotajacob/recipes.nilsu.org/content/palak_tofu.md

   - Plenty of garam masala
   - Some cumin
   - Some turmeric
-  - Some chili flakes (cayenne is fine to)
+  - Some chili flakes (cayenne is fine too)
   - Salt to taste
   - break
   - 1 pound of tofu